dhunt84971/pylogix_cli/README.md

 # pylogix_cli

-The pylogix_cli application is intended to encaspulate all of the pylogix commands into a single directly executable program.
+The pylogix_cli application is intended to encapsulate all of the pylogix commands into a single directly executable program.
 Using pyinstaller, pylogix_cli can be packaged into an .exe file that can be run on any Windows computer without the need for installing Python.
 This can be particularly handy for systems where an end-user does not have the Rockwell software, but needs to update a value, set the time on the controller or read or write settings from or to the target PLC.

 Warning!
 PLCs control industrial equipment and writing values to a PLC that is actively operating equipment should be done with great care and is at your own risk.